The-going/evlproject/content/core/benchmarks/_index.md

 ---|-----------|-----------|-----------|--------|------|-------------------------
 RTS|      1.791|     15.606|     30.950|       0|     0|    00:00:05/00:00:05
 ```
-> Measuring the in-band response time to GPIO events (on the SUT)
+> Measuring in-band response time to GPIO events (on the SUT)
 ```
 /*
  * Caution: the following output was produced by running the test only